 Glen Bell biography

-SynopsisGlen Bell is the American entrepreneur responsible for the bringing Mexican food into the fast food world with Taco Bell.
+Glen Bell is the American entrepreneur responsible for the bringing Mexican food into the fast food world with Taco Bell.
 He started his restaurant business serving hot dogs, but realized there was a market for alternatives.
 Bell's idea for selling tacos became extremely popular, allowing him to sell his chain to Pepsi.

-ProfileFast food entrepreneur.
-Born in 1923, Bell returned home to San Bernardino, California, after serving in the Marine Corps during World War II.
+Fast food entrepreneur Glen Bell was born on September 3, 1923, in Lynwood, California.
+Bell returned home to California after serving in the Marine Corps during World War II.
 He opened and sold his first take-out hot dog stand, Bell's Drive-In, by 1952.
 Always on the lookout for alternative menu items, Bell began selling 19-cent tacos from a side window in one of his stands.

-Soon, tacos sold so well that he and a partner opened three Taco Tias in the San Bernardino area.
+Soon, Bell's tacos sold so well that he and a partner opened three Taco Tias in the San Bernardino area.
 Wanting to grow, Bell sold the restaurants, forming a new partnership that opened four El Tacos.
-But Bell?s true desire was to go solo, so he sold the El Tacos to his partners and opened the first Taco Bell in 1962, eventually franchising in 1964.
+But Bell's true desire was to go solo, so he sold the El Tacos to his partners and opened the first Taco Bell in 1962, eventually franchising in 1964.